Additional Advice for Inexperienced Researchers

 A methodology, explaining why and limitations or how it affects results must be included.
 This could be a short paragraph up to a large section depending.
 Numerical work is generally shorter.

 English and Grammar

-Basics guidelines exist that need following; for example, good practice is that a paragraph must have a minimum of three sentences.
+Basics guidelines exist that need the following; for example, a good practice is that a paragraph must have a minimum of three sentences.
 This might be critical for the conference but not all your work outside of academia.
 Your most common punctuation should be the period.
-Commas, semi colons, and colons are added to introduce tags and additions to the sentence.
-Every sentence must have a noun and verb (doing – word) in order to be constructed and understandable.
+Commas, semicolons, and colons are added to introduce tags and additions to the sentence.
+Every sentence must have a noun and a verb (doing – word) in order to be constructed and understandable.

-The typical sign that work has not been proof read is by reviewing the start to each sentence.
+The typical sign that works has not been proofread is by reviewing the start to each sentence.
 The typical error is to start each sentence with a determiner.
-The is a determiner and used all too often without thought for alternatives.
+This is a determiner and used all too often without thought for alternatives.
 This is also used too often at the start of many sentences.
 These problems of starting sentences with a word starting with the letter T are a sure sign that the language has not been checked and has been written in fragments.

 Below are some typical problems we face when writing and all too often are easy to miss or use incorrect words and phrases.
 A personal annoyance of mine is mixed metaphors.
 The storm of protest was nipped in the bud.
 They may work when used in poetry and add a dimension to expression; however, not in academic writing.

 Try and or Try to?

 Listen to the news when you have a chance.
 Does the presenter say they try and find a conclusion or they try to find a conclusion?
 You always try to solve and never try and solve.
 The use of ‘try and’ shows a poor education.
 A good style in writing is a pointer to education.